 It can be confusing when you are talking to a friend about what turns out to the the exact same (or very similar ingredients) with vastly different names.

-Your kids might like the idea of a Cheesy Mince Pasta Bake and you call tell your mum you made Beef, Beans and Macaroni!
+Your kids might like the idea of a Cheesy Mince Pasta Bake and you call tell your friends you made mum's best beef casserole!

 Easy Family Friendly Recipes

 This is the perfect week night dinner.
 You can do the prepare all of the ingredients, do the cooking and have the pasta bake in the oven being kept warm on a low heat ready for dinner.

 The pasta will take less than 10 minutes to cook.
 The beef is about the same.
 Then you need only drain and rinse your red kidney beans, season with Italian herbs and spices, add some sliced celery, top the dish with a little bit of grated cheese and place it in the oven to bake.

 Kids will love this dish also as the flavours, whilst rich are simple and taste like a classic tomato pasta!

 A couple of other easy pasta recipes that you may want to include in your weekly meal plan are:

 - Spinach and Ricotta Lasagne (perfect for Meatless Mondays!)